Vauxhall Insignia hatchback (2017-2022) - MPG, running costs & CO2

 - Vauxhall Insignia VXR hatchback (2009-2017)

-Insignia buyers get a choice of two petrol engines and both are equipped with a nine-speed automatic gearbox.
-The 197bhp 2.0-litre petrol officially returns 33.1-37.7mpg, while the 227bhp version, which is reserved for the range-topping four-wheel drive GSi model, is almost as efficient, managing between 30.3mpg up to 35.3mpg.
-Emissions for the petrol engines range from 167g/km to 200g/km, placing them in the upper BiK bandings for company-car drivers.
+Insignia buyers can also choose a 197bhp 2.0-litre petrol engine, equipped with a nine-speed automatic gearbox.
+This engine officially returns up to 38.2mpg, while the previous 227bhp version, reserved for the range-topping four-wheel drive GSi model, is almost as efficient, managing up to 35.3mpg.
+Emissions for the petrol engines range from 167g/km to 200g/km, placing them in the top BiK band for company-car drivers.

-According to Vauxhall, opting for the 2.0-litre four-cylinder diesel engine delivers identical fuel economy, with the manual capable of 61.4mpg, which falls to 56.5mpg when you opt for an auto.
-Emissions range from 121g/km for the most basic version with a manual gearbox, rising to 149g/km for a higher trim model with an automatic.
+According to Vauxhall, opting for the 172bhp 2.0-litre four-cylinder diesel engine delivers slightly better fuel economy than the 1.5, with the manual capable of 61.4mpg, which falls to 56.5mpg when you opt for an auto.
+Emissions range from 120g/km for the most basic version with a manual gearbox, rising to 149g/km for a higher trim model with an automatic.

 One word of warning: if the facelifted Insignia is like its predecessor, expect secondhand values to be somewhat unimpressive – although this won’t be of concern to company-car customers.

-Every version of the Insignia will cost £150 a year in road tax, but if you go for the top of the range sporty GSi model, you’ll find yourself over the £40,000 barrier and liable for an additional £325 a year in VED.
+Every version of the Insignia will cost the standard rate a year in road tax, but if you go for the top-of-the-range model with a powerful engine, you’ll find yourself over the £40,000 barrier and liable for a tax bill of nearly £500 in years 2-6.

 The 1.5-litre entry-level diesel Insignia with 120bhp starts in group 17, while the 2.0-litre 172bhp version sits six places higher in group 23.
 The 197bhp petrol, meanwhile, starts from group 27, with the range-topping 227bhp GSi model placed in group 30.